Evidence based child therapy in O’Fallon MO

 How does child-centered play therapy work?

-After the belief, comes the practice.
 I start by creating a safe and supportive place for kids to be themselves.
 Next, I avoid doing many of the things that adults do naturally in everyday interactions with kids.
 Little things adults do without any harmful intent, can get in the way of a child’s leadership and decision making in the playroom.

 Then, as a child explores the toys in the playroom, following their own ideas and imagination, I respond to their spontaneous behaviors and the things they say in a way that inspires their growth.
 I don’t say the things adults usually say so that kids can figure things out for themselves.